 When you import access events, the date and time of the last modification before export is restored on import for every resource.
 The catalog folder must have been created with access events.
 If you do not import access events, or if they don't exist in the imported files, the date and time of the import are used.

 CHAPTER 7 SYSTEM CONFIGURATION

-You can change the default behavior of JasperReports Server by editing the system's configuration.
-The configuration is defined by a set of properties with a given value.
-The configuration properties are stored in two locations:
+You can change the default behavior of JasperReports Server by editing the system's configuration files.
+Your changes take effect after you restart the server.